-There are many types of wood – hardwood and softwood categories.
-However, they are not created equal regarding thickness, diameter and hardness.
-That is why there are wood species that are a challenge to work with, and they must be avoided.
+There are many types of wood in the hardwood and softwood categories.
+However, they’re not equal regarding thickness, diameter, and hardness.
+There are some wood species that are a challenge to work with and should be avoided.
 Woods also have different characteristics, which are essential to consider.
-For example, some woods are stringy, and others are tough.
-To give you a better idea and when picking the right type of wood for splitting, you must keep reading.
+For example, some woods are stringy and others are tough.
+To give you some insights on picking the right type of wood for splitting, keep reading.

-There are tree species, which are easy to split, are oaks, hard maple and ash.
-On the other hand, log with interlocking grain, including sycamore, gum and elm must be avoided.
+Three species that are easy to split, are oak, hard maple, and ash.
+Logs with interlocking grain, including sycamore, gum, and elm must be avoided.
 They’re hard to split even when using a log splitter.
-Also, green wood is easy to break than dry wood is.
-Softwoods, on the other hand, are considerably easier to split than many hardwoods are.
+Also, green wood is easier to split than dry wood.
+Softwoods, on the other hand, are considerably easier to split than many hardwoods.

 What Woods Burn Best?

-It is decided on the heating potential of the wood, which relies on the increased wood density.
+It depends on the heating potential of the wood, which relies on higher wood density.
 You can easily find out by determining the tree species.
-For example, heavy and dense woods usually possess high heating values regarding BTUs (British thermal units) per unit volume versus lighter wood species.
+For example, heavy and dense woods usually possess high heating values regarding BTUs (British thermal units) per unit volume vs. lighter wood species.

-What is British thermal unit?
-It’s a measure of the heat amount required in raising the temperature of a pound of water 1 degree Fahrenheit.
-For example, air-dried wood can produce almost 7000 BTUs/lb.
+What is a British thermal unit?
+It’s a measure of the heat amount required in raising the temperature of a pound of water 1° F. For example, air-dried wood can produce almost 7000 BTUs/lb.
 All woods have the same value regardless of the species.

 To illustrate, a unit of oak can produce almost the same heat as two units of cottonwood in terms of BTU.
-However, it also means that a greater volume of lighter wood specie is required to emit the same heat as what a hardwood like oak can produce.
+However, it also means that a greater volume of lighter wood species is required to emit the same heat as what hardwoods like oak can produce.